havocesp/clinance/README.md

  * __License__: MIT

 # TODO
- [ ] A command for check Binance availability
+ * [ ] Subcommand for check Binance availability.
- [ ] A command to retreive Binance server datetime
+ * [ ] Subcommand to retreive Binance server datetime.
- [ ] Design a settings file creation and implent it in application
+ * [ ] Design a settings file and implent a read routine.

 # ChangeLog

 ## Version 0.1.0